-Clomiphene (Clomid, Serophene) is taken in a tablet form, usually taken for a course of 5 days, starting on the 2nd day of your period until the 6th day of the period.
-The dose can be between 25mg- 150mg (½ to -3 tablets).
-It is often prescribed for women who do not ovulate because of polycystic ovarian syndrome (PCOS).
+Clomiphene (Clomid, Serophene) is taken in a tablet form, usually for a course of 5 days, starting on the second day of your period until the sixth day of your period.
+The dose can be between 25mg–150mg (½ to 3 tablets).
+It is often prescribed for women who do not ovulate because of PCOS.

-Clomid blocks the effect of estrogen, which allows larger amounts of FSH to be released into the blood stream to promote follicular growth.
-As the follicle grows, it produces increasing estrogen levels.
-When the estrogen levels are high enough, this triggers LH to rise, which then leads to ovulation.
+Clomid blocks the effect of oestrogen, which allows larger amounts of FSH to be released into the blood stream to promote follicular growth.
+As the follicle grows, it produces increasing oestrogen levels.
+When the oestrogen levels are high enough, this triggers LH to rise, which then leads to ovulation.

-Up to 80 percent of women ovulate when taking Clomid, however, only 60 percent of women become pregnant.
+Up to 80% of women ovulate when taking Clomid, however, only 60% of women become pregnant.
 As the average couple takes about 6 months to conceive, it would be reasonable to expect pregnancy will not necessarily occur in the first treatment.
-Therefore if conception does not occur within 3-4 good ovulation cycles then it is advisable to have a review with your doctor.
+If conception does not occur within 3–4 good ovulation cycles, it is advisable to have a review with your doctor.

-If Clomid is not effective for you, the next stage of treatment is usually to start administering a stronger category of medication called gonadotrophins- which are synthetic forms of FSH, LH and Human chorionic gonadotrophin (Hcg).
+If Clomid is not effective for you, the next stage of treatment is usually to start administering a stronger category of medication called gonadotrophins, which are synthetic forms of FSH, LH and Human chorionic gonadotrophin (hCG).
 These hormones are naturally produced by humans.
-The injections are daily injections self-administered in the abdomen.
-The dose is determined by such factors, such as age, medical history and your BMI (body mass index).
+The injections are daily and self-administered in the abdomen.
+The dose is determined by such factors, such as age, medical history and your body mass index (BMI).

-The gonadotrophins directly act on the ovary, promoting development of the fluid sacs (follicles), containing the eggs.
-The aim is to stimulate the growth of 1-2 follicles.
-Ideally no more than 1-2 eggs should develop to maturity.
-It is sometimes necessary to cancel treatment if more than 2 follicles grow, because of the increased risk of a multiple pregnancy (eg. twins, triplets).
+The gonadotrophins directly act on the ovary, promoting development of the fluid sacs (follicles), which contain the eggs.
+The aim is to stimulate the growth of 1–2 follicles.
+Ideally, no more than 1–2 eggs should develop to maturity.
+It is sometimes necessary to cancel treatment if more than two follicles grow, because of the increased risk of a multiple pregnancy (e.g. twins, triplets).

 While you are taking the injections, monitoring with blood tests and scans are required to track your response.
 The amount of blood tests and scans will depend on your own individual response.
-You may need several blood tests and more than 1 scan.
+You may need several blood tests and more than one scan.
 The length of the treatment is variable and tailored to the individual.
-Once the dominant follicle has been identified you will be advised of when you will stop the FSH injections and proceed with a ‘trigger’ injection of Hcg to make the dominant follicle ovulate and allow for optimal timing of sexual intercourse.
+Once the dominant follicle has been identified, you will be advised of when you will stop the FSH injections and proceed with a ‘trigger’ injection of hCG to make the dominant follicle ovulate and allow for optimal timing of sexual intercourse.